-DC students have the option to "split" quarters 8 and 9 across three quarters.
+DC students have the option to "split" quarters eight and nine across three quarters.
 Instead of taking a full class load in the 8th and 9th quarters, classes are "split" so that they are taken over three terms.
 This extends the graduation date by one term.
 It is the students' responsibility to determine the financial and personal implications of this option.
 The split is only available for students whose 8th quarter occurs in the summer or fall term.
-Interested students are to contact the office of the registrar for instructions.
-Refer to Policy 1221Split Program Deadline-DC for program application deadlines.
+Interested students may contact the office of the registrar for instructions.
+Refer to Policy 1221 Split Program Deadline - DC for program application deadlines.